MatthewRBevins/MatthewRBevins/README.md

 <img src="https://msguy01.com/images/logo.png"/>

 ### Hi, I'm MSGuy01.
-I'm a young programmer who codes for fun, and enjoys learning more about computers and programming.
+I'm a young programmer who codes for fun, and I enjoy learning more about computers and programming.
 I hope to have a job involving software development in the future.

 ### Website:  [MSGuy01.com](https://msguy01.com)